bzglve/hypridle_manager/README.md

 - `$XDG_CONFIG_HOME/hypr/hypridle_manager.ron`
 - `~/.config/hypr/hypridle_manager.ron`

+### Tip

+If you maded some changes in hypridle config files, you can simply toggle power source to reload hypridle

 ### Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.